-Prospective tenants who may be income eligible and have rent subsidy, such as a Section 8 Voucher, are eligible to rent a SFHP unit; however, under no circumstances shall rents in excess of Fair Market Rent (FMR) as established annually by HUD, be charged.
+Prospective tenants who may be income eligible and have rent subsidy, such as a Section 8 Voucher, are eligible to rent a SFHP unit; however, under no circumstances shall rents in excess of fair market rent (FMR) as established annually by HUD, be charged.
 Developers of SFHP rental units may use any type of capital development subsidy to achieve the required rents.
-(Ord. #2005-30(A), §57; Ord. #2007-40, §29; Ord. #2014-10, §12)

-26-1.29 Term of Compliance.
+26-1.29 Term of compliance for multifamily rentals and rental manufactured home lots.